 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-I did mention in my member's statement that I will ask a question to the Minister of CGS concerning emergency services in Nunavut.
+I did mention in my member's statement that I will ask a question to the Minister of Community and Government Services concerning emergency services in Nunavut.

 Mr. Speaker, the minister knows this is an issue I raise often.
-Perhaps the minister can now give a statement concerning emergency services that an office be said to be established in Igloolik; if you can respond to that question.
+Perhaps the minister can now give a statement concerning emergency services that a station be established in Igloolik.
+I would like the minister to update the House on whether any planning has been done for this.
 Thank you, Mr. Speaker.